NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 |---|---|---|

-| When Granted | After passing FMGE | After completing 12-month internship |
+| When Granted | After passing FMGE and document verification | After completing 12-month internship in India |

 | Issued By | NMC or State Medical Council | NMC or State Medical Council |

-| Allows | Practice as intern/trainee in approved hospital only | Independent practice of medicine anywhere in India |
+| Allows | Practice as intern / trainee in approved hospital only | Independent practice of medicine anywhere in India |

-| PG Eligibility | Not eligible | Eligible to apply for PG courses |
+| PG Eligibility | Not eligible | Eligible to apply for PG medical courses |

 FMGE and NExT — What You Should Know

-- Candidates currently in the FMGE system will likely continue under FMGE until NExT is formally rolled out.
+- Candidates currently in the FMGE system will continue under FMGE until NExT is formally rolled out.

 FAQs on FMGE 2026